Last Updated on October 16, 2022 by Paroma

 Eastern Sierras are notorious for road closures that typically last from late October-May/June with different opening times for different passes and sections of roads.
 It is therefore best to consult road conditions prior to going on your trip to June Lake.
 In this age of social media, the most convenient way is to check the Instagram accounts of Mono County (they are very active), June Lake Loop and the Mono County website for all up to date info on road conditions, closures and passes.

-Pro tip: If you’re driving into Mono County from the Bay Area in May-October, do take the CA-108 E up to Highway 395 to cross through the Sonora Pass when it remains open.
+Pro tip: If you’re going on this road trip from San Francisco in May-October, do take the CA-108 E up to Highway 395 to cross through the Sonora Pass when it remains open.
 The views here are unmatched!

 BEST SCENIC SPOTS ON THE JUNE LAKE LOOP DRIVE